Machu Picchu without the tourist crowds? It’s possible!

 We were there around mid-March, which is the start of the trekking season and that may have had an impact on how many people were there.
 I expect more trekkers would come through in the evening in later months but the amount of tourists would still decrease quite dramatically in the late afternoon.

-Here, there are two main options for staying overnight.
+There are two main options for staying overnight.
 Firstly, you have the relatively cheap option of staying in the charming town of Aguas Calientes.
-This is small, quaint whistle-stop right at the bottom of the mountain, sitting on a waterway of canals, frothing rivers and its namesake hot springs.
+This is small, quaint whistle-stop right at the bottom of the mountain where Machu Picchu is located.
+The pretty town sits on a waterway of canals, frothing rivers and its namesake hot springs.

 But don’t expect too much quality at these prices.
 The bed was hard and the toilet door didn’t quite close, but really you can’t complain when they’re providing a million dollar view!